Key Takeaways

 Is Flex+Max enough glucosamine for a 500 kg horse?

-Absorbine claims the chondroitin molecule in Flex+Max is five times smaller than standard chondroitin sulfate.
-Smaller molecules can theoretically cross intestinal barriers more efficiently, improving bioavailability.
-However, the product does not reference a specific named specification standard or publish absorption data.
-Our scoring awards the form based on verifiable label claims — the porcine-sourced chondroitin earns 3/4 for form, with the top tier reserved for marine-sourced, low-MW chondroitin with verified specifications.
+Absorbine claims its chondroitin molecule is five times smaller than standard chondroitin sulfate.
+Smaller molecules can theoretically cross intestinal barriers more efficiently.
+But the product doesn’t reference a named specification or publish absorption data, so we can’t verify the claim.
+Our scoring awards porcine-sourced chondroitin 3/4 for form.
+The top tier (4/4) requires marine-sourced, low-MW chondroitin with a verifiable spec standard.

 Sources

 - Absorbine Flex+Max — Official Product Page (accessed April 8, 2026).
-Product description, active ingredients per 75 g serving, inactive ingredients, dosing instructions, low-molecular-weight chondroitin claim, “guaranteed levels” statement.
+Active ingredient amounts per 75 g serving, inactive ingredient list, “low molecular weight chondroitin” claim, “guaranteed levels” statement, dosing instructions.

 - Chewy — Absorbine Flex+Max 10 lb Tub (accessed April 8, 2026).
-Full ingredient list confirmation: Glucosamine HCl (Shellfish Source), MSM, Chondroitin Sulfate (Porcine source), Hyaluronic Acid, Boswellia Serrata.
-Inactive ingredients: Alfalfa Meal Dehydrated, Calcium Propionate, Fenugreek Seed, Yeast Culture.
+Full ingredient list cross-check: Glucosamine HCl (Shellfish Source), MSM, Chondroitin Sulfate (Porcine source), Hyaluronic Acid, Boswellia Serrata.
+Inactive: Alfalfa Meal Dehydrated, Calcium Propionate, Fenugreek Seed, Yeast Culture.

 - Amazon — Absorbine Flex+Max 10 lb Tub (accessed April 8, 2026).
-Active ingredient amounts per serving confirmed.
+Active ingredient amounts confirmed.
 Sold by WFYoung (Absorbine & Missing Link).

 - National Research Council.
 Nutrient Requirements of Horses, 6th Revised Edition.
 National Academies Press, 2007.
-Referenced for clinical dosing benchmarks (500 kg horse).
+Chapter 14 (Supplements and Nutraceuticals), pp. 263-270.
+Referenced for glucosamine, chondroitin, and MSM clinical dosing benchmarks used in the 500 kg horse threshold calculations.

-- EquineAuditLab — Scoring Calibration Sheet v2.1 (July 2025).
-Full scoring calculations available in the source archive PDF for this audit.
+- EquineAuditLab — Scoring Calibration Sheet v2.2 (April 2026).
+Dimension weights, threshold definitions, badge trigger formulas.
+Full scoring calculations in the source archive PDF for this audit.